AlexMihai1804/AutoWatering/docs/SOFTWARE.md

 bt_irrigation_alarm_notify(alarm_code, alarm_data);
 ```

-For detailed information about the Bluetooth API, see the [Bluetooth API Documentation](BLUETOOTH.md).
+For detailed information about the Bluetooth API, see the [BLE Documentation](ble/README.md).

 ### Error Handling